wazuh/wazuh-documentation/source/amazon/services/supported-services/ecr-image-scanning.rst

 `Amazon ECR image scanning <https://docs.aws.amazon.com/AmazonECR/latest/userguide/image-scanning.html>`_ uses the Common Vulnerabilities and Exposures (CVEs) database from the open-source `Clair project <https://github.com/quay/clair>`_ to detect software vulnerabilities in container images and provide a list of scan findings, which can be easily integrated into Wazuh thanks to the :ref:`AWS CloudWatch Logs integration <aws_cloudwatchlogs>`.

 Amazon ECR sends an event to Amazon EventBridge when an image scan is completed.
 The event itself is only a summary and does not contain the details of the scan findings.
 However, it is possible to configure a Lambda function to request the scan findings details and store them in CloudWatch Logs.
-Here is a quick resume on how the workflow looks like:
+Here is a quick summary of how the workflow looks like:

 #.
 An image scan is triggered.
 #.
 Once the scan is completed Amazon ECR will send an event to EventBridge.